-Perhaps one of the more enticing examples of the creative end of this theory is the Cuba Libre at New York’s BlackTail, the love letter to Cuba dreamed up by Jack McGarry and Sean Muldoon of The Dead Rabbit.
+Perhaps one of the more enticing examples of the creative end of this theory is the Cuba Libre at New York City’s former BlackTail, which was a love letter to Cuba dreamed up by Jack McGarry and Sean Muldoon of The Dead Rabbit.
 The cocktail list, created by Jesse Vida and Jillian Vose, was formidable—dozens upon dozens of gorgeously layered multi-ingredient drinks in homage to Cuban classics yet with tweaks that tease them into modern-day marvels.
-The Cuba Libre is no exception.
+The Cuba Libre was no exception.

 “We wanted to try to reinterpret the classics to a modern palate, most notably the Cuba Libre, the Nacional, etc.,” says Vida.
 “But we did not just want to make a Rum & Coke because that did not fit with rest of the program.”